OpenModelica/OpenModelica/doc/UsersGuide/source/dataReconciliation.rst

   :name: dataReconciliationResult_2

 The value of mD is left unchanged after reconciliation.
 This is indicated by ‘Not reconciled’ in OpenModelica, and by repeating the initial measured values in VDI2048.
-In order to compute the reconciled values of mFD1, mFD2, mFD3 and mHDANZ, which have no measurements, it is possible to consider them as variables of interest with very large half-width confidence, e.g., 1e4, and assigne them arbitrary mesured values, e.g. 0.
+In order to compute the reconciled values of mFD1, mFD2, mFD3 and mHDANZ, which have no measurements, it is possible to consider them as variables of interest with very large half-width confidence, e.g., 1e4, and assign them arbitrary measured values, e.g. 0.
 The result is

 .. figure :: media/dataReconciliationResult_3.png
   :name: dataReconciliationResult_3